gratifyguy/botkit-mock/README.md

 Built by the team at https://www.gratify.ai.

 Like Botkit-Mock?
-Donate BTC to our team: 1KwpqzTvpLWiUST2V5wmPiT3twwc1pZ9tP
+Donate to our team: amplicity.eth